-EA Sports About Us Our Culture People and Inclusive Culture What We Offer Games About Us Our Culture People and Inclusive Culture What We Offer Games Roles Games Locations Remote Roles Games Locations Remote
+EA Sports About Us Our Culture People and Inclusive Culture What We Offer Emerging Talent Games About Us Our Culture People and Inclusive Culture What We Offer Emerging Talent Games Roles Games Locations Remote Roles Games Locations Remote

 To wrap up, I more than likely could have gone on to write even more, but I decided to share these few things that have truly fascinated me and improved the way I think and design.
 I am in no way a game design guru, but I do hope these things help you in your journeys.